What are common women’s health problems?

 What health problems are unique to women?

 Women have unique health difficulties.
-And a number of health problems that affect both women and men can affect women differently.
+And several health problems that affect both women and men can affect women differently.
 Particular issues include pregnancy, menopause, and terms of the female organs.
 Women may have a healthy pregnancy by getting early and regular prenatal care.
-They should also get advocated breast cancer, cervical cancer, and bone density screenings.
+They should also get advocated for breast, cervical, and bone density screenings.

 Gynecological health and disorders affecting women include menstruation and menstrual irregularities; urinary tract health, including urinary incontinence and pelvic floor disorders; and such ailments as bacterial vaginosis, vaginitis, uterine fibroids, and vulvodynia.

 Pregnancy issues include preconception care and prenatal care, pregnancy loss (miscarriage and stillbirth), preterm labor and premature birth, sudden infant death syndrome (SIDS), breastfeeding, and birth defects.
-Diseases associated with infertility include uterine fibroids, polycystic ovary syndrome, endometriosis, and primary ovarian insufficiency.
+Infertility-related diseases include uterine fibroids, polycystic ovary syndrome, endometriosis, and primary ovarian insufficiency.

-Other disorders and conditions that affect only women include Turner syndrome, Rett syndrome, and cervical and ovarian cancers.
+Other disorders affecting only women include Turner syndrome, Rett syndrome, and cervical and ovarian cancers.
 Issues related to women’s general health and wellness include violence against women, women with disabilities and their specific challenges, osteoporosis and bone health, and menopause.

 What health problems affect women differently?